In this article, you will learn:

 - Create a recordset through a master query.
 Master queries may be generated through tags or functions that create recordsets.

 - Your database content should be changing rapidly.
 But if it doesn’t, manipulate the cachedwithin attribute of your master query to cache queries between page requests.
-Use the CreateTimeSpan function (in days, hours, minutes, seconds format) to specify the value.
-Doing so allows for your ColdFusion to access the database on the first request.
+Use the CreateTimeSpan function (in days, hours, minutes, and seconds format) to specify the value.
+Doing so allows your ColdFusion to access the database on the first request.
 The database will only be queried again after the set time has expired.

 <h1>Employee List</h1>